KacperMitkowski/Doctors/README.md

 # Doctor and Doctor addresses in Python/Django and React

-This is simple application presenting information about doctors and medical institutions on the base of data taken from 'https://rpwdl.ezdrowie.gov.pl/'
+This is simple application presenting information about doctors and medical institutions on the base of data taken from 'https://rpwdl.ezdrowie.gov.pl/'.
+I used PyCharm as IDE.

 ## About the project